GeorgeRJacobs/BuildIn_Scrape/README.md

       to grab the data we need.
     + Third, we may need to step into those websites to gather the right contact information.
 2.

+### Details:
+1. There are 3 things we need to manage.
+    + The Search Page
+        + Scrape the URL from the Search Page.
+    + The Company Page
+        + Scrape:
+            + Company Name
+            + Size
+            + Company Website
+            + Location Data
+    + Company Site Data
+       + Potentially, we can grab the contact information from this website.